-^{5/} The NIR target of the CBSL will be adjusted downward/upward by the amount of the increase/decrease in the outstanding value (i.e., receivables) on swaps and forwards compared to those defined under the program.
-The NIR target of the CBSL will be adjusted downward by the amount of the increase in the outstanding value (i.e., receivables) on swaps and forwards up to a maximum \$600 million.
+^{5/} The NIR target of the CBSL will be adjusted downward by the outstanding value (i.e., receivables) on swaps and forwards up to a maximum \$600 million.
 This adjustor is introduced from end-September 2010.

 ^{6/} If the amount of external loans is higher/lower in rupee terms than assumed under the program, the cumulative ceiling on net domestic financing of the central government will be adjusted downward/upward by the cumulative difference in external loans on the test date.
 From end-December, external loans will be defined as external program loans and external commercial loans (including Eurobonds and syndicated loans).